Study finds efficacy of Sputnik V vaccine at 91.6 percent – latest updates

 France's main indicators have reached two-month highs on average on Monday but the government, who will hold a dedicated virus cabinet meeting on Wednesday, is still hoping to avoid a third national lockdown.

 "We have initial results in the Paris region and they are not good", Remi Salomon, head of the medical committee of Paris hospitals group AP-HP told franceinfo radio.
-"We were at 6% to 7% on Jan 7, we reached 15% to 20% last week."
+"We were at 6 percent to 7 percent on January 7, we reached 15 percent to 20 percent last week."

 Malaysia says its delivery of Pfizer vaccines on track